PNC-SRE-Capstone-Team/SRE-Capstone/README.md

 - Github

 ## Github Actions

+GitHub Actions is used as the CI/CD tool for all services.
+Build artifacts are pushed to a private [GitHub Container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry), and secrets are managed as GitHub Actions secrets which are only accessible through GitHub Action workflows.

+### Hosting the GitHub Actions Runner
 The Github Actions runner is currently deployed on control-plane-1 of the Kubernetes cluster.
 This allows the runner to directly perform kubectl, argocd, and helm commands without needing to open public access to the cluster or provision a jumpbox and enable ssh.
 After it's deployed and authenticated with the script provided by Github, the persistent service is created with the following commands:

 ```console